TO PROFANE OR TO SANCTIFY – “Emor” – Lev. 21-24 – by Rabbi Baruch Cohon

 All-important in this principle is not death but life.
 Living in such a way as to sanctify the name of the G-d we worship involves fulfilling Mitzvos.
 From observing the occasions of our calendar – Sabbath, festivals, matzoh on Passover or fasting on Yom Kippur – to how we interact with other human beings, Jewish or Gentile.
 How we live our daily lives makes us aware of those Mitzvos, and carrying them out builds our character.
 Do we deal honestly in business?
 Do we respect our elders?
 Do we teach our children Torah?
 Do we help the poor?
 Do we support just causes?
 It is that kind of life that sanctifies G-d’s name.
 That kind of behavior sanctifies our lives.
 That is Kiddush haShem.
 Kiddush hakhayyim too.

-This week and every week, today and every day, let the words of “Emor” remind us of our ongoing choice: profane or sanctify.
+This week and every week, every day, let the words of “Emor” remind us of our ongoing choice: profane or sanctify.
 Judaism offers us some practical help to make our lives count.